adamsilver/fdpb/06-Search.md

 But users want what they want.
 As Jared says, they might be looking for a returns policy.
 But the returns policy doesn't reside in a database table so a search yields no results.
 Useless.

-It might be wise to use a the hint pattern to tell users what it is they can and can't search for.
+It might be wise to use the hint pattern to tell users what it is they can and can't search for.

 [!]()

-### Measure what users want most
+The other thing we can do is measure what it is users are searching for.
+Once we know that we might decide to elevate those into navigation items that are readily accessible.

-- and make it a nav item (jared)
+Search is more than a feature, it's a way to learn what users want.

 ## Filter